 Refraction of Sound Waves:

 Refraction in light occurs when the density of the medium in which light is travelling changes.
-Similarly, Refraction in Sound occurs when the density of the atmosphere it is traveling through changes.
+Similarly, Refraction in Sound occurs when the density of the atmosphere it is travelling through changes.
 The density of a gas decreases with the rise in temperature, inversely proportional.
 In fact, it is so similar to light waves that it even undergoes total internal reflection.

 Diffraction of Sound Waves:

 Think about this for a minute.
 If you shut the door and shout for your friend outside your room, he can still hear you.
 Sound waves have the ability to bend around obstacles.
 If there is a small hole in the door, the small opening itself would act as a localized source of the sound.
 The diffraction of sound waves is an important part of our experience of the world around us.
 The lightning strikes close to your sound like a sharp crack and yet the distant strikes sound of deep rumbling thunder.
 This is because the deeper tones of sound waves can bend across obstacles better than the sharp sounds so you hear only the deep rumbling.
 Light waves too undergo diffraction but of a significantly lesser magnitude.

 We started off saying sound and light waves are not alike at all.
 But by the end, the sound seemed more like light waves.
 The understanding of science is very similar to this.
 In this article, you learn about the different characteristics of sound waves and how two sound waves of even the same amplitude and frequency can produce a completely different sound.
 The world around you is filled with interesting facts like these.
 Learn all about them at BYJU’S.